FabioRosado/100DaysOfCode/log.md

 **Today's Progress**: Started working on pybites challenge 5.
 Read chapter 3 of Mastering Python and studied two papers: _Reinforcement Learning I: Introduction_ and  _Markov Decision Processes: Concepts and Algorithms_

 **Thoughts:**  Had a long day at work so the little down time I had I used to read about python and prepare my knowledge for the Course: Build an AI.

+### Day 6: January 9, 2018 (Fixed issues in PRs)
+##### Fixed issues in PRs raised by me on opsdroid and uplink

+**Today's Progress**: Fixed almost everything on the PR in opsdroid.
+Read about the `@property` decorator.

+**Thoughts:**  Had another long day so I had about 2 hours free after work.
+Spend that time working on pull requests and reading about the `@property` decorator in order to use it in one of the PRs.